fassko/fassko.github.io/_posts/2020-07-27-swiftui-mapview.md

   }
 ```

 As we see that there is no way how to initialize an annotation with the title right now.
-For that, we need to use `MapAnnoation` that allows us to create custom map annotation.
+For that, we need to use `MapAnnotation` that allows us to create custom map annotation.

 ## Current drawbacks